 If you’re planning to add location-based search, content, or services to your app, you definitely need to know the user’s current location.
 Gas Buddy uses location data to help you find the nearest and cheapest gas stations.
 The app determines your current location, then locates gas stations nearby, notifies you about them, shows directions to the gas station you choose, and allows you to pay for gas in the app.

 Or recall the breakout game that made millions of people walk out of their homes in search of fantastic animals – Pokemon Go.
-This game also tracks a user’s current location to suggest where to find Pokemons and where to rest at a Pokestop.
+This game is also a user’s location tracker suggesting where to find Pokemons and where to rest at a Pokestop.
 While resting at a Pokestop, users receive notifications of the Pokemons nearby.

 [Pokestop in the Pokemon Go game]